Asymptotic Value in Zero-Sum Stochastic Games with Vanishing Stage Duration and Public Signals: Acknowledgements

 \section{Acknowledgements}

 The author is grateful to his research advisor Guillaume Vigeral for constant attention to this work.
-The author is also grateful to Sylvain Sorin and Bruno Ziliotto for useful discussions.
+The author is also grateful to Sylvain Sorin, Yijun Wan and Bruno Ziliotto for useful discussions.
+The author is grateful to an anonymous reviewer for helpful comments.
+This work was done while the author was a PhD student at CEREMADE, Université Paris-Dauphine.